theblindhen/icfp2023/README.md

 magic constants that had to be carefully balanced to each other, and it was hard to ensure that it ended up in a legal state.
-We also never got to integrate any of our ideas for integrating line-of-sight, and this completely cripples the algorithm's efficacy on the problem.
+We also never got to integrate any of our ideas for integrating line-of-sight, and this completely cripples the algorithm's efficacy on many problems.
+Nevertheless, it did give us a few billion points.

 Another improvement came from integrating q-scoring into the swap algorithm.
 This was complicated because we tried to limit the computational cost of